 Use interoperability questions to help you find a great EHR software company to work with you.
 The best companies don’t close off their software.
 They don’t don’t create information silos, don’t hinder data sharing, and are willing to work with others to share patient data and ensure continuity of care.

-Cost shouldn’t be the deciding factor or the only factor when you’re evaluating new electronic health record software, but it will play on role in which system you choose.
+Cost shouldn’t be the deciding factor or the only factor when you’re evaluating new electronic health record software, but it will play a role in which system you choose.

 Choose User-Friendly, Cost-Effective Electronic Health Records Software